Commods investment almost ground to halt in 2011

 The move may indicate a shift in how investors are approaching the volatile asset class.
 Commodities saw an explosion in interest between 2005 and 2010, attracting the attention of critics and regulators who said the influx of cash may have played a role in inflating energy and food prices.

-New investments in commodities fell to $15 billion (11.4 billion pounds) in 2011 compared with more than $140 billion that flowed into the sector in 2009-2010.
+New investments in commodities fell to $15 billion in 2011 compared with more than $140 billion that flowed into the sector in 2009-2010.
 Barclays said investments may rebound slightly this year but were unlikely to return to prior levels.

 "2011 was the weakest year for fresh inflows into commodities since 2002," Barclay's commodity analysts said in a note to clients.